uptane/pures/pure2.md

 ### Metadata verification procedures

-The procedures for verifying Offline-update metadata are similar to the procedures for verifying normal director metadata.
+The procedures for verifying Offline-update metadata are similar to the procedures for verifying normal Director metadata.
 However, there are some key differences.
 The procedures for sending images from the primary to secondaries, as well as for verifying and installing the images once the metadata has been verified, remain the same.

 Note: wherever the "Uptane Standard" or "the Standard" is referenced, it refers to version 1.2.0 of the Standard, available at https://uptane.github.io/uptane-standard/1.2.0/uptane-standard.html.